SilverLuhtoja/budgy/README.md

     4. ~~In graph show current month and last month name~~

 4. Quarter, half and year charts with average spending data accordingly.
-    1. make button - for year overview button
+    1. ~~make button - for year overview button~~
     2. make page -
+        1. by default shows ongoing current year
-        1. this should include buttons - quarter, half and full year
+        2. this should include buttons - quarter, half and full year
-        2. quarted button - I , II , III , IV , shows also last quarter (according months)
+        3. quarted button - I , II , III , IV , shows also last quarter (according months)
-        3. half - I , II , shows also current half year
+        4. half - I , II , shows also current half year
-        4. year - what year
+        5. year - what year
     3. Maybe make is possible to select example this januar and last januar or what ever other month/months (like multiple for compare)

 FUNCTIONALITY: